MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Ahhh — perfect 😄

-So this is our focused “creation hour.”
+So this is our focused "creation hour."

-In that case, yes — let’s roll right into producing your Episode 1 package right now while you’re here.
+In that case, yes — let's roll right into producing your Episode 1 package right now while you're here.

-Just confirming one last time before I hit “go”:
+Just confirming one last time before I hit "go":

 ✅ You want the file titled

 2022-07-29_MysticRevolution_Ep01_package.txt

 ✅ Containing the three clean sections (full convo / Wendy-only / dual summary).

-Once you give me that final thumbs-up, I’ll generate it here in the thread so you can copy and paste it straight into your BLOOM _AI_Core.
+Once you give me that final thumbs-up, I'll generate it here in the thread so you can copy and paste it straight into your BLOOM _AI_Core.

 ---
 🐬 You said: